CUBRID/cubrid-manual/en/sql/tuning.rst

 * When storing new results exceeds the set subquery cache size (default: 2MB).
 * When the subquery contains functions that change results with each execution, such as random() or sys_guid().

-The following example shows the execution of a subquery cache being disabled in a scenario where a correlated subquery includes another correlated subquery.
+The following example shows the case where subquery caching is applied only to the lowest level correlated subquery, while the upper level correlated subquery does not utilize subquery caching.

 ::